fortinet-fortisoar/connector-cyble-vision/docs/cyblevision.md

 ### operation: Fetch Indicators
 #### Input parameters
 <table border=1><thead><tr><th>Parameter</th><th>Description</th></tr></thead><tbody><tr><td>IOC</td><td>Specify a value for the IOC to query in Cyble Vision.
-</td></tr><tr><td>Type</td><td>Select the type based on which you want to filter the indicators retrieved from Cyble Vision.
+</td></tr><tr><td>Indicator Type</td><td>Select the indicator type based on which you want to filter the indicators retrieved from Cyble Vision.
 You can choose from the following options: Domain, FileHash-MD5, FileHash-SHA1, FileHash-SHA256, IPv4, IPv6, URL, or Email.
 </td></tr><tr><td>Start Time</td><td>Specify the starting DateTime from when you want to retrieve indicators from Cyble Vision.
 </td></tr><tr><td>End Time</td><td>Specify the ending DateTime till when you want to retrieve indicators from Cyble Vision.
 </td></tr><tr><td>Order By</td><td>Select an option in which to order the indicators retrieved.
 You can choose from Ascending or Descending.
 By default, this option is set as Ascending.